michigan-traffic-lab/ROCO/README.md

 > ```

 ## Sample Set
-For this release, we are providing a sample set of 80 traffic conflict events.
+For this release, we are providing a sample set of traffic conflict events from one week.
 These events were selected to provide a representative sample of the full dataset.
 Each event is stored as a separate folder in the dataset.